lalbelda/period-tracker-app-whitelabelled-code/README.md

   REDUX_ENCRYPT_KEY: 'Example_Encryption_Key',
 }
 ```
+### config

-The REDUX_ENCRYPT_KEY is untraced and should be requested first from the relevant body/person.
-By default this is:
+# The config file oky-config.json is untraced and should be requested first from the relevant body/person.
+By default this is
 ```
 okyperiodtracker@gmail.com
 ```

 It should then be pasted into above added config.ts file in place of 'Example_Encryption_Key'.
 Different keys have been used depending upon platform (Android/iOS) and application languages (EN/ID/MN)

+# Setup your own Firebase Project for your application and add in the config JSON file
 ### config

 The config file oky-config.json is untraced and should be requested first from the relevant body/person.
 By default this is: